sentient-agi/Sentient-Enclaves-Framework/enclave-init/README.md

 **Q: How long are logs kept?**

 A: Based on rotation settings.
-With default config (10MB × 5 files), up to 50MB per service.
+With defaults (10MB × 5 files), up to 50MB per service.

 **Q: Can I export logs to external storage?**